vadimvny/basketballnyc/README.md

 =============

 <h1>Find a court near you by using google maps.</h1>
-<center>Utilizing D3.js to show all the basketball courts in New York City.</center>
+<center> Utitling D3.js, Google Maps API, Backbone, AJAX, API, to show all the basketball courts in New York City.</center>

 ![alt tag](http://i.imgur.com/8M1nrmd.png)